When Carlos Garcia speaks about the Latino American community's lack of financial education, he offers himself as a prime example.

 Not that there haven't been outreach efforts already.
 But whether it's Hispanic or African-American clients, the industry hasn't been able to craft a compelling message that has changed attitudes about retirement planning, says James Brewer, president of the Association of African American Financial Advisors.

-"So many advisers are stuck in the AUM model," Brewer says.
-"It takes a different kind of adviser to make a connection, not the asset gatherer, which is still pretty pervasive in the industry."
+"So many advisors are stuck in the AUM model," Brewer says.
+"It takes a different kind of advisor to make a connection, not the asset gatherer, which is still pretty pervasive in the industry."

 Brewer commends Garcia's efforts, but adds that digital platforms alone won't be enough to tap into underserved communities.
 A successful effort will go beyond the traditional managing net worth approach, he says.

 "The highest need may be to fix a client's credit," Brewer says.

 One fintech executive says he was impressed by the concept and effort behind Finhabits, but expressed skepticism over its ability to attract assets.